Cecil B. DeMille: Charles Frohman, Constance Adams, and David Belasco

-Losing interest in theatre
+Losing interest in theater

-DeMille performed on stage with actors whom he would later direct in films: Charlotte Walker, Mary Pickford, and Pedro de Cordoba.
-DeMille also produced and directed plays.
+DeMille performed on stage with actors he later directed in films: Charlotte Walker, Mary Pickford, and Pedro de Cordoba.
+He also produced and directed plays.
 His 1905 performance in The Prince Chap as the Earl of Huntington was well received by audiences.

-DeMille wrote a few of his own plays in-between stage performances, but his playwriting was not as successful.
-His first play was The Pretender-A Play in a Prologue and 4 Acts set in seventeenth century Russia.
+DeMille wrote a few of his own plays in between stage performances, but his playwriting was less successful.
+His first play was The Pretender-A Play in a Prologue and 4 Acts set in 17th-century Russia.
 Another unperformed play he wrote was Son of the Winds, a mythological Native American story.
-Life was difficult for DeMille and his wife as traveling actors; however, traveling allowed him to experience part of the United States he had not yet seen.
-DeMille sometimes worked with the director E.H.
-Sothern, who influenced DeMille's later perfectionism in his work.
-In 1907, due to a scandal with one of Beatrice's students, Evelyn Nesbit, the Henry deMille School lost students.
+Life was difficult for DeMille and his wife as traveling actors, but travel allowed him to experience parts of the United States he had not yet seen.
+DeMille sometimes worked with the director E. H. Sothern, who influenced DeMille's later perfectionism.
+In 1907, due to a scandal with one of Beatrice's students, Evelyn Nesbit, the Henry de Mille School lost students.
 The school closed, and Beatrice filed for bankruptcy.
-DeMille wrote another play originally called Sergeant Devil May Care which was renamed The Royal Mounted.
-He also toured with the Standard Opera Company, but there are few records to indicate DeMille's singing ability.
-DeMille had a daughter, Cecilia, on November 5, 1908, who would be his only biological child.
-In the 1910s, DeMille began directing and producing other writer's plays.
+DeMille wrote another play originally called Sergeant Devil May Care and renamed The Royal Mounted.
+He also toured with the Standard Opera Company, but there are few records of his singing ability.

+On November 5, 1908, Constance and DeMille had a daughter, Cecilia, their only biological child.
+In the 1910s, DeMille began directing and producing other writers' plays.

 DeMille was poor and struggled to find work.
-Consequently, his mother hired him for her agency The DeMille Play Company and taught him how to be an agent and a playwright.
-Eventually, he became manager of the agency and later, a junior partner with his mother.
+Consequently, his mother hired him for her agency, The DeMille Play Company, and taught him how to be an agent and a playwright.
+He became the agency's manager and later a junior partner with his mother.
 In 1911, DeMille became acquainted with vaudeville producer Jesse Lasky when Lasky was searching for a writer for his new musical.
 He initially sought out William deMille.
 William had been a successful playwright, but DeMille was suffering from the failure of his plays The Royal Mounted and The Genius.

-However, Beatrice introduced Lasky to DeMille instead.
-The collaboration of DeMille and Lasky produced a successful musical called California which opened in New York in January 1912.
+Beatrice introduced Lasky to Cecil DeMille instead.
+The collaboration of DeMille and Lasky produced a successful musical, California, which opened in New York in January 1912.
 Another DeMille-Lasky production that opened in January 1912 was The Antique Girl.
-DeMille found success in the spring of 1913 producing Reckless Age by Lee Wilson, a play about a high society girl wrongly accused of manslaughter starring Frederick Burton and Sydney Shields.
-However, changes in the theater rendered DeMille's melodramas obsolete before they were produced, and true theatrical success eluded him.
+In the spring of 1913, DeMille found success producing Reckless Age by Lee Wilson, a play about a high-society girl wrongly accused of manslaughter, starring Frederick Burton and Sydney Shields.
+But changes in the theater rendered DeMille's melodramas obsolete before they were produced, and true theatrical success eluded him.
 He produced many flops.
-Having become disinterested in working in theatre, DeMille's passion for film was ignited when he watched the 1912 French film Les Amours de la reine Élisabeth.
+Having become uninterested in working in theater, DeMille became ignited by passion for film when he watched the 1912 French film Les Amours de la reine Élisabeth.